it0na72/pig-game/README.md

 - [ ] Improve media queries on mobile
 - [ ] Add animation and possibly a sound when the player gets the correct number
+- [ ] Add modal window with the instructions as soon as the page is loaded

 See the [open issues](https://github.com/it0na72/pig-game/issues) for a full list of proposed features (and known issues).